 As has been stated, time is either an abstract measuring/calibration framework (how can that have a direction); or it’s a mass noun.
 Perhaps a mass noun can have a direction, but surely it’s the underlying components of the set that the mass noun refers to (in this case a set of events/change) who’s ‘direction’ we are fundamentally concerned with?

 Time doesn’t have a ‘direction’, though irreversible change can make it appear so.
 Irreversible change happens, not necessarily to a simple change element, but in composite entities the complexity of multiple interacting change streams will prevent symmetric reversal of all change streams together in synchronisation.
+And compound Cchange (as opposed to quantum change) is sequentially dependent.

 So you can’t get back to exactly how it was before (unless you are dealing with simple, isolated systems).
 In other words, change happens (and is ‘directionless’ too unless you consider trillions and trillions of particles all doing their own, sometimes random, thing a ‘direction’) – but there’s no going back.